News

 Upcoming Events

-ESNM is very pleased to announce events with numerous participants, bringing together researchers and clinicians in the extensive field of Neurogastroenterology and Motility.
-Due to the Covid-19 pandemic, many events are now held virtually.
+ESNM is very pleased to announce events with numerous participants, bringing together researchers and clinicians in the extensive field of Neurogastroenterology and Motility and related topics.
 This page lists a selected number of upcoming prime events.

 Membership